 Join Sam's Freight Room Ride every Saturday at 2 pm.
 Meet at 415 E Howard Avenue, across from the Old Depot.
 All levels are welcome for this no-drop ride.

-Bicycle South Ride to Stone Mountain is May 15th.
+August 17: Bicycle South Ride to Stone Mountain is the third Sunday of the month.
 Meet at Bicycle South at 9 am for this no-drop all levels ride.
 Helmets are required.